Miro gives you almost infinite possibilities of working with objects on a board, so here are some tips on how to achieve

 Prevent objects from being accidentally moved, edited, or deleted by locking them.
 Use protected lock to prevent other users from changing your content.
 Learn more in the article: Locking content on the board.

-You can enable/disable the feature in the board settings (open settings by right-clicking the board or in the top-left corner next to your board name, then navigate to Preferences).
+You can enable/disable the feature in the board settings (click the cog wheel icon in the top-left corner next to your board name, then navigate to Preferences).

-The option to suggest object size in board settings
+The option to enable Align objects in board settings

 Move objects between foreground and background